 Static dissipative plastics have a surface resistance of >1 x 105 ohms/square <1 x 1012 ohms/square and let electrical charges dissipate typically within milliseconds.
 Static dissipative materials allow the charges to flow to the ground slowly and in a more guided or controlled manner preventing discharge to human contact.

 On the other hand, Anti-static plastic materials have a surface resistivity of 1010 to 1012 ohms/cm and suppress triboelectric charging (The creation of electric charge by rubbing one material on another).
-Antistatic plastics can suppress initial charges and prevent the build-up of static electricity and very slowly decay static charge from a hundredth to several seconds.
+Antistatic plastics can suppress initial charges, prevent the build-up of static electricity, and slowly decay static charge from a hundredth to several seconds.